Being cold means different things to different people.

 As such, there is a range of products on the market that aim to make this process as easy as possible.
 Below we canvas some of the most innovative.

-Late last year the local version of PC Mag itemised several of the, ah, hottest items on the market.
+The local version of PC Mag itemised several of the hottest items on the market.

 The list included an intelligent heated jacket which uses mercury and artificial intelligence to ensure the clothing learns your personal preferences and reacts to external environments.